 - Not being clear and conspicuous (in other words, no fine print) so the signer can see the wording clearly and understand it.

 - The bargaining power of each party should be relatively equal.
 Neither party should be coerced into signing the agreement.

 Actions outside what is reasonable can also make a hold harmless clause unenforceable.
 For example, if a skier falls on a ski run, that's a reasonable risk to take.
-But if a ski lift isn't repaired properly, that may not be reasonable.
-A business can't use a hold harmless clause to avoid all liability for its own actions.
+If a ski lift isn't repaired properly, that probably isn't a reasonable risk.

+Each state has laws and legal decisions that limit the use of hold harmless clauses.
 Most states hold that exculpatory clauses in rental agreements are unenforceable.
 In other types of contracts, states have a variety of stances on this issue.